ujjwalkar0/ujjwal/content/authors/admin/_index.md

 ---

 Hi, myself Ujjwal Kar.
 I feel very enthusiastic to explore and learn new technologies.
 I have done projects in both hardware and software with Python, Machine Learning, Javascript, Arduino, Raspberry Pi, Django, and many pythons and javascript libraries/frameworks.
 I leads many team projects of hackathons where we achieved 3rd position on the sih internal hackathon and top 20th position of SRIIH.
 I have published my own python packages on PyPI, and technical blogs on medium.

-Currently, I am doing Research work with Natural Language Processing and Deep Neural NetworkHi, myself Ujjwal Kar.
+Currently, I am doing Research work with Natural Language Processing and Deep Neural Network